ashwithbangera/cybersecurity-internship-task-1-ELAVATELABS-/README.md

-# cybersecurity-internship-task-1-ELAVATELABS-
+Cyber Security Internship – Task 1

-This repository contains Task 1 of Cyber Security Internship.
-I studied cybersecurity basics including CIA Triad, attack surfaces, OWASP Top 10, and attacker types.
+This repository contains Task 1 of the Cyber Security Internship.
+The task covers CIA Triad, attack surfaces, types of attackers, OWASP Top 10, data flow, and interview questions.